Listed below are all of the accredited schools in South Carolina that offer Criminal Justice programs.

 "Over the last couple of decades, the criminal justice system has been focused on trying to fix people and it has become apparent that we're only going to get so far with that model," said Roman.

 A degree in criminal justice presents a broad variety of career opportunities in South Carolina.
 There are 37 institutions in South Carolina which provide training and education to the students to succeed in criminal justice.
 These colleges and universities offer criminal justice programs at undergraduate and graduate levels.go to school listings

 CriminalJusticePrograms.com will help you learn more about earning your degree in criminal justice.
 To find out more information about programs in South Carolina, contact the schools at the bottom of the page.

+If you are concerned about paying for school, you may want to visit this page to learn more about criminal justice scholarships.
 Financial aid in South Carolina isn't too difficult to find, especially if you're a good student.
 The South Carolina HOPE Scholarship, the LIFE Scholarship and the Palmetto Fellows Scholarship are all merit-based programs for those pursuing a criminal justice education, but there are some needs-based and federally-funded options as well.

 Outlook for Criminal Justice in South Carolina